alptugan/blog-teaching/content/Articles/⌛ Computer Art History.md

 draft: false
 aliases: []
 ---
+## Background
+This post will turn into an interactive dedicated web page in the future. there are huge list of notes and references that I have collected through the years.
+It is a huge mess, so I

 ## 1940s
 ### A Brief History of the RAND Corporation
 Lindsay Caplan mentions about [RAND](https://www.rand.org/about/history.html) as it is one of the first constitutions that is fostering computer arts.<div style="margin: 50px auto; width: fit-content;">・・・・・・・・・・ ༄ ・・・・・・・・・・</div>